int128/flux-continuous-deployment-demo/README.md

 # flux-continuous-deployment-demo

-This is a demo of Continuous Deployment with Flux (automated deployment of new container images)[https://docs.fluxcd.io/en/stable/references/automated-image-update.html].
+This is a demo of Continuous Deployment with Flux [automated deployment of new container images](https://docs.fluxcd.io/en/stable/references/automated-image-update.html).

 ## Introduction